biemond/biemond-orawls/README.markdown

 - [Startup a nodemanager](#nodemanager)
 - [start or stop AdminServer, Managed or a Cluster](#control)
 - [StoreUserConfig](#storeuserconfig) for storing WebLogic Credentials and using in WLST
+- [Dynamic targetting](#Dynamictargetting) by using the notes field in WebLogic for resource targetting

 ### Fusion Middleware Features 11g & 12.1.3
 - installs [FMW](#fmw) software(add-on) to a middleware home, like OSB,SOA Suite, Oracle Identity & Access Management, Oracle Unified Directory, WebCenter Portal + Content